-Alimony laws are a complicated series of rules, which can drastically vary from state to state.
-In particular, Texas has very clear guidelines about the circumstances surrounding any potential alimony payments that you could receive in light of your impending split.
+Alimony laws are a complicated set of rules, which can drastically vary from state to state.
+In particular, Texas has very clear guidelines about the circumstances surrounding any potential alimony payments that you could receive due to your impending split.

 What are the basics that you need to consider when requesting alimony payments in Texas?
-Below, find out what the state laws allow.
+In this article, you will find out what the state laws allow.

-State laws regarding the qualifications for alimony are different everywhere, but Texas allows for spousal support or alimony payments under two primary scenarios: negotiated payments or court-ordered alimony.
-A negotiated payment is when both spouses agree to a set amount of money in alimony during the mediation or negotiation process.
+Laws regarding the qualifications for alimony are different in each state, but Texas allows for spousal support or alimony payments in two primary situations: negotiated payments and court-ordered alimony.
+In order to have a negotiated payment, both spouses must agree to a set amount of alimony during the mediation or negotiation process.

-These payments are usually given in exchange for a more valuable item that the other spouse needs or has a great desire for, which outweighs the other spouse’s interest.
-Negotiated alimony payments can financially offset the value of that item.
+These payments are usually given in exchange for a more valuable item that the other spouse needs or strongly desires, which outweighs the other spouse’s interest.
+Therefore, negotiated alimony payments can financially offset the value of that item.

-Court-ordered alimony payments are achieved through the court system by a judge, but they will only be granted under certain circumstances.
-For example, a couple must be married for at least ten years, and the situation must be considered reasonable by the court.
+Court-ordered alimony payments are achieved by a judge in the court system, but they will only be granted under certain circumstances.
+For example, a couple must be married for at least ten years, and the court must consider the situation to be reasonable.

-Alimony could be ordered due to having difficulty finding gainful employment because of being in school or having a disability.
-Most situations require the marriage to last a minimum of ten years, but timeframes could be shorter in cases involving domestic violence or abuse.
+Alimony could be ordered due to difficulty finding gainful employment, because a spouse is in school or has a disability.
+Most alimony requires the marriage to last a minimum of ten years, but timeframes could be shorter in cases involving domestic violence or abuse.

 In any case, payments will only be ordered on a temporary basis.
 The amount of alimony issued to a spouse cannot exceed 20% of the other spouse’s gross monthly income (or $2,500 per month).

-- Individual financial status of each spouse, and their income level compared to the cost of living expenses.
+- The individual financial status of each spouse, and his or her income level, compared to the cost of his or her living expenses.